bitweb-project/electrumxbte/docs/protocol-methods.rst

 server.banner
 =============

-Return a banner to be shown in the Electrum console.
+Return a banner to be shown in the ElectrumBte console.

 **Signature**